Anyhoosolutions/flutter_platform_kit/docs/how_to_new_package.md

 This script will:
 1. Create the Flutter package in the `packages` directory
 2. Generate a library export file with the proper structure
+3. Create an example `Calculator` class in `lib/src/calculator.dart`
+4. Export the Calculator from the library file
-3. Set up the basic package structure
+5. Set up the basic package structure with working tests

 ## Manual Creation